 Decaffeinated Coffee–What’s The Point?
 It’s Bad For You.

 Millions of people around the world drink decaffeinated coffee and it shouldn’t happen.
 Other than the fact that it has less caffeine, it has no other benefit.
 In fact, it could be hurting you.
+This list is all the decaf coffee brands without detectable methylene chloride.

 Processing with Solvents: The processing of removing the caffeine requires the involvement of a mixture of solvents typically including methylene chloride, ethyl acetate, (DCM, or Dichloromethane) or CO2.
 This mixture soaks into the coffee beans and slowly the caffeine is released.
 The process is repeated repeatedly until there are only trace amounts of caffeine remaining.
 There are laws in place to protect the consumer from how much solvent residue is acceptable in the coffee.
 (Don’t worry, the process is safe in organic.)